cookie2/Final_Project_Programming/readme.txt

 		3.You must know the difference between Static Webpage and Dynamic Webpage.
 		4.How to do html syntactic analysis.(In this case, we use python package beautifulSoup4) 5.How to do data cleaning.
-	There are basic requirements for web scraping.If you want to know more, I recommand you just give up.
+	There are basic requirements for web scraping.
+If you want to know more, I recommend you just give up.
 	Joke again, follow this:
 		1.Know how to read messege from website in console panel.
 		2.Observe network panel when website is loading so that you can realize where does data came from.